A Deep Dive into ARMs

 by Jeff Klein, Assistant Vice President of Mortgage Lending & Real Estate

-In our last post, we learned about adjustable rate mortgages (ARMs), how they work and the benefits they can provide.
+, we learned about adjustable rate mortgages (ARMs), how they work and the benefits they can provide.
 Here, we’re going to do an example comparison with between a 30 Year Fixed mortgage and a 7/1 ARM to see how much you could save with the ARM in that hypothetical.

 When you speak with one of our Mortgage Loan Consultants, one of the first questions they will ask you is how long you intend to be in the home.
 A conservative yet realistic answer to this question will help us recommend which product is right for you.
 By matching up the fixed rate period to the length of time you expect to be there (and even adding a few extra years just in case), we can optimize your interest savings and ensure that you only pay for the rate security that you actually need